jmartin1454/tucan-magnetics-mapping-201908/README.md

 * plots_floor_gradients
 * fall_run

-#### Folders made to export csv fiels which were shared to Russ anda Maedeh
+#### Folders made to export csv files which were shared to Russ and Maedeh
 * data_csv

 #### Evaluation notebooks: